Having clean air to breathe protects our wellbeing and keeps us healthy. We want the air in our borough to be clean in order to avoid health problems

 We all have a part to play in improving air quality - here are some top tips:

 - Think about leaving the car at home - even for just one day per week.
-You can plan how to use public transport for your journey using the Traveline website
+You can plan a journey using public transport with Transport for West Midlands

 - Cycle to work or school

 - Switch off your engine when you’re in stationary traffic or parked (and it’s safe to do so)

 - Buying a new car - have you thought about an LPG or electric vehicle?
 The Council has a pool of electric vehicles for staff to use whilst out and about in the borough on Council business